15 Important Motorcycle Hand Signals For Group Rides

 Why Do Motorcycle Riders Point Two Fingers Down?

-When motorcycle riders point two fingers down while passing another rider, it’s a sign of respect.
+When motorcycle riders point two fingers down while passing another rider, it shows respect.
 It means “Hello!
 Stay safe and keep both wheels on the ground.”
 This is a way to express that the rider wants the other rider to be safe while riding.

 What Is Hand Signal For Cops On A Motorcycle?

 In the United States and other parts of the world, bikers use hand signals to communicate with each other in group rides.
-If you saw law enforcement (cops) ahead and you want to warn other members, tap your helmet several times with your left palm.
+If you see law enforcement (cops) ahead and want to warn other members, tap your helmet several times with your left palm.
 Other members will understand it.

 What Does It Mean When A Biker Puts His Fist Up?

-If you see a rider in front of you put his fist up, indicates he is taking a right turn.
-Because, he can’t extend his right arm from the handlebar (increases the risk of accident), that’s why he folds his arm at a 90° angle.
+If you see a rider in front of you put his fist up, it indicates he is taking a right turn.
+Because he can’t extend his right arm from the handlebar (increases the risk of accident), that’s why he folds his arm at a 90° angle.

 What Does It Mean When A Biker Sticks His Leg Out?